 LLS is changing the landscape of cancer with more than 300 active research projects that explore different avenues of new and adventurous research; ones with promise and ones that will save lives not someday, but today.

-Mission Moment Honoree Kelvin Yates, a multiple myeloma survivor pictured with his daughter Mariah Yates sharing their story at the 2018 Leukemia Ball.
+Mission Moment Honoree Geoff Grubbs, a CLL (chronic lymphocytic leukemia) survivor pictured sharing his story at the 2019 Leukemia Ball.

 Support LLS Year-Round